California city takes away welcome mat from Airbnb, other rental services

-LOS ANGELES (Reuters) - Santa Monica, a prime Southern California tourist destination, has approved restrictions on short-term home rentals that will limit companies such as Airbnb, in what the city’s mayor touted as model regulation for other communities to adopt.
+LOS ANGELES, May 13 (Reuters) - Santa Monica, a prime Southern California tourist destination, has approved restrictions on short-term home rentals that will limit companies such as Airbnb, in what the city’s mayor touted as model regulation for other communities to adopt.

 The Santa Monica City Council voted 7-0 on Tuesday to prohibit housing unit rentals of less than a month, unless the primary resident is also staying there and will pony up the same 14 percent occupancy tax hotels in the city must pay.